Hypervitaminosis A: Mechanism

-Absorption and storage in the liver of retinol occur very efficiently until a pathologic condition develops.
+Retinol is absorbed and stored in the liver very efficiently until a pathologic condition develops.

 Delivery to tissues

 Absorption

-When ingested, 70–90% of preformed vitamin A is absorbed and used.

-According to a 2003 review, water-miscible, emulsified, and solid forms of vitamin A supplements are more toxic than oil-based supplement and liver sources.
+When ingested, 70–90% of preformed vitamin A is absorbed.
+Water-miscible, emulsified and solid forms of vitamin A supplements are more toxic than oil-based supplements.

 Storage

-80–90% of the total body reserves of preformed vitamin A are in the liver (with 80–90% of this amount being stored in hepatic stellate cells and the remaining 10–20% being stored in hepatocytes).
+Eighty to ninety percent of the total body reserves of preformed vitamin A are in the liver (with 80–90% of this amount being stored in hepatic stellate cells and the remaining 10–20% being stored in hepatocytes).
 Fat is another significant storage site, while the lungs and kidneys may also be capable of storage.

 Transport

 Until recently, it was thought that the sole important retinoid delivery pathway to tissues involved retinol bound to retinol-binding protein (RBP4).
 More recent findings, however, indicate that retinoids can be delivered to tissues through multiple overlapping delivery pathways, involving chylomicrons, very low-density lipoprotein (VLDL) and low-density lipoprotein (LDL), retinoic acid bound to albumin, water-soluble β-glucuronides of retinol and retinoic acid, and provitamin A carotenoids.

 The range of serum retinol concentrations under normal conditions is 1–3 μmol/L. Elevated amounts of retinyl ester (i.e., >10% of total circulating vitamin A) in the fasting state have been used as markers for chronic hypervitaminosis A in humans.
 Candidate mechanisms for this increase include decreased hepatic uptake of vitamin A and the leaking of esters into the bloodstream from saturated hepatic stellate cells.